In the past I have made posts that were critical of various aspects of player approaches to the hobby of Role Playing Games.

 I have to single out one player who really did an amazing job of just freaking doing something.
 We'll call him Nick.

 Nick is playing a Scientist whose specialty is First Contact, Archeology, and Anthropology.
-There are no intelligence aliens in the setting but various clues have indicated there might be so we need a guy who knows First Contact protocols.
+There are no intelligent aliens in the setting up to this point in the milieu's history but various clues have indicated there might be, so we need a guy who knows First Contact protocols.
 OK.

 So at one point, Nick, the Scout, and the Security guy drive a buggy/jeep type vehicle to the edge of a loose, sandy cliff to find two survivors of the Transport Ship crash wrestling on the ground.

 The Scout and Security guy leap out of their vehicle and run over to drag these two morons away from a long, steep fall to their deaths.
 In addition, sensors indicate native worm creatures are rapidly approaching that position.